Annenberg Public Policy Center

 The Annenberg Public Policy Center (APPC) is a center for the study of public policy at the Annenberg School for Communication at the University of Pennsylvania.
-It has offices in Washington, D.C., and Philadelphia, where the University of Pennsylvania is located.
+It is based in West Philadelphia on the campus of the University of Pennsylvania.

+History

+The APPC was established in 1993 by Walter and Leonore Annenberg and its ongoing funding comes from an endowment established for it at that time by the Annenberg Foundation.

 Activities

-The Annenberg Center is a political advocacy group that owns FactCheck.org.
+The Annenberg Center is a research center.
 The Annenberg Center conducts research, convenes panels of experts, hosts lectures and conferences, and publishes reports on five main areas: Political communication, information and society, media and children, health communication, and adolescent risk.

-The APPC was established in 1993 by Walter and Leonore Annenberg and its ongoing funding comes from an endowment established for it at that time by the Annenberg Foundation.
-In 2009, it had a staff of 54 people.
+Among the center’s projects are the fact-checking website FactCheck.org, co-founded by APPC’s founding director, Kathleen Hall Jamieson and Brooks Jackson in 2003, and Annenberg Classroom, which provides free resources for teaching about the U.S. Constitution.
+The center also is a founder and coordinator of the Civics Renewal Network, a consortium of more than 40 nonpartisan civics organizations.
+In 2026, it had around 50 people, including staff, researchers, and postdoctoral fellows.

 Architect Fumihiko Maki designed the Center's facilities.